 - Sweet potatoes: Making candied sweet potatoes?
 Do all the prep work the day before Thanksgiving and simply pop the prepared casserole into the oven when your guests arrive.

 People want to help.
 Let them.
 If desserts aren’t your forte, dole them out to your guests.
 Not great at selecting wines to pair with turkey?
 Leave that to your wine-loving friend.
 No one ever said that the host has to do every single thing.

 Keep a list of what people are making/bringing to minimize duplication and don’t be afraid to request the things you aren’t comfortable making yourself.
 Most people are more than happy to help out.

 Set your table ahead of time… way ahead of time

 You can easily set your table several days before Thanksgiving and take away the stress of having to rush and do it in the final moments before your guests arrive.
 Not only will it give you time to create an attractive and festive table setting worthy of a Pinterest post, but it will also give you ample time to fill in the holes for the things you don’t have on hand.
 Don’t have enough wine glasses for every guest?
 Borrow some from a friend or pick up a box to keep for entertaining.
 Need a few more cloth napkins?
 You’ll have a few days to get some.
 Can’t locate a platter large enough to fit your turkey?
 Borrow one from someone who won’t be hosting.

 You probably need to factor in football

 Whether you’re a big football fan yourself or don’t know the difference between a touchdown and a home run, chances are some of your guests will be as interested in watching football as they are in eating turkey.
-Decide when you are going to serve dinner, and designate an hour as a football-free zone.
-Afterward, expect one or more guests to retire in front of the sofa watching the big games (and likely dozing off in turkey-stuffed bliss).
+Decide when you are going to serve dinner and designate an hour as a football-free zone.
+Afterward, expect one or more guests to retire in front of the sofa to watch the big games (and likely doze off in turkey-stuffed bliss).